manuhabitela/nautsbuilder/README.md

 It is pretty simple to fill but there are a few things to know.

+* If you change anything in the spreadsheet, **let me know in the [forum](http://www.awesomenauts.com/forum/viewtopic.php?f=14&t=13663)**.
+A manual update of the Nautsbuilder is required to reflect new data changes.
 * There are 3 different sheets: Characters, Skills, and Upgrades.
 You can switch sheets at the bottom of the screen.
 * For every sheet, please **don't put any empty rows or columns**: any row/column after a completely empty row/column would become unavailable by the Nautsbuilder.
 * Every `description` field will translate \*sentences like this\* as *sentences in italics like this*.